$L^\infty$-error bounds for approximations of the Koopman operator by kernel extended dynamic mode decomposition

 The paper is organized as follows.
-In \cref{sec:native}, we recall the basic properties of RKHSs (which we also call {\em native spaces}) as well as interpolation and regression in these.
+In \cref{sec:native}, we recall the basic properties of RKHSs as well as interpolation and regression in these.
 Next, we build our abstract framework around the Koopman operator and kEDMD in \cref{sec:koopman} recalling that Koopman regression in native spaces by means of kEDMD is interpolation.
+The discussion is complemented by a characterization of the inclusion property in \cref{s:incprop}.
 In \cref{thm:err_est}, we prove uniform error bounds, which depend on the quantities $\|\calK_A\|_{\calN(Y)\to\calN(X)}$ and $\|I - S_\calX\|_{\calN(X)\to C_b(X)}$ mentioned above.
 In \cref{sec:wendland}, we introduce the Wendland radial basis functions (RBFs) and prove in \cref{thm:koopman-well-defined} that the Koopman operator preserves Sobolev regularity, which is then used in \cref{sec:uniform-error-bounds} to prove the uniform error bounds, cf.\ \cref{thm:main}.
 Finally, we provide numerical examples in \cref{sec:numerics} before conclusions are drawn in \cref{sec:conclusions}.